5hivani0/hangman/README.md

 ## File Structure ##
 * README.md : This documentation file
 * milestone_5.py : The main Python script containing the Hangman game.

-Other early python script used to edit and build the structure of the python game.
+* .gitignore : files or directories that should be ignored by Git.
+Includes files of early python scripts used to test, edit and build the structure of the python hangman game, as well as a hangman game template.
-* milestone_2.py
-* milestone_3.py
-* milestone_4.py
+    * milestone_2.py: Test if letter the user inputted is valid.
+    * milestone_3.py: Test if guessed letter is in the word.
+    * milestone_4.py: Test for keeping track of guesses and adding lives.
+    * hangman_Template.py: A template with the basic structure of a class already designed, with instructions on how you can create your own hangman game.

 ## License ##
 MIT